 We all have our own version of The Beach — that spot in the world where all is perfect and all is paradise.
 I found my version of The Beach back in 2007.
 It’s a small town in Western Australia called Coral Bay.
 It’s a one-road town with one bar, one supermarket, three restaurants, and three hotels.
 This is a small town.
 In this town, there’s not much to do.
 And that’s why I love it.

 Coral Bay is my paradise.
-On one side of Coral Bay is barren, arid cattle country, where sheep roam and truckers dodge kangaroo.
-On the other side is blue water, sandy beaches, and the Ningaloo reef with its abundance of marine life.
+On one side of Coral Bay, it’s barren, arid cattle country, where sheep roam and truckers dodge kangaroo.
+On the other side, it’s blue water, sandy beaches, and the Ningaloo reef with its abundance of marine life.